Malicious prosecution: Canadian law

 Canadian jurisprudence has changed in that if any individual takes legal action that meets the above criteria, they may be sued.
 Legal action may be taken against the police or Crown attorneys or the Attorney General, as they are no longer exempt from suit.

 The tort of malicious prosecution was reviewed in 2009 by the Supreme Court of Canada in Miazga v.
 Kvello Estate, and specifically how it applied to public prosecutors in Canada.
-The court outlined the four required elements for the tort of malicious prosecution: (i) The prosecution must be initiated by the defendant; (ii) The prosecution must be terminated in the plaintiff's favour. (iii) There was a lack of reasonable and probable grounds to commence or continue the prosecution; and (iv) The defendant was motivated to commence or continue to the prosecution due to malice.
+The court outlined the four required elements for the tort of malicious prosecution: (i) The prosecution must be initiated by the defendant; (ii) The prosecution must be terminated in the plaintiff's favour. (iii) There was a lack of reasonable and probable grounds to commence or continue the prosecution; and (iv) The defendant was motivated to commence or to continue the prosecution due to malice.

 In 2014, the Quebec Court of Appeal held that the contents of plea bargaining negotiations held in the context of criminal cases could be admitted as evidence in the context of a civil suit for malicious prosecution, despite the general evidentiary rule prohibiting adducing settlement discussions into proof at trial.
 More specifically, the Court held that introducing into evidence the contents of such negotiations was possible when it tended to demonstrate that the prosecution initiated or maintained criminal charges on the basis of improper motives.